ValksGodotTools/Inventory-2023-Old/README.md

 - Maybe implementing ENet-CSharp and syncing all of this inventory stuff over the network.
 (There would be a demo where 2 players would see each other walking around and see the inventory update when the other player interacts with it)
 - Giving items a category property so the sorting hotkey can sort by category or any other item property for that matter
 - Add item rarities (maybe rare items have a glowing outline achieved used Godot Shaders)

-### Known Issues
-- Multiple description panels stack on top of each other and do not disappear until more mouse movements or other inputs are made

 ### Example Code
 ```cs